Understanding SOC 2 Audit

 • Classroom or Online Training: Conducting formal training sessions where employees learn about data security policies, relevant laws and regulations, and the importance of following security protocols.

-• On-the-Job Training: Providing practical, hands-on guidance to employees on how to handle sensitive data securely and apply security protocols in their day-to-day tasks.
+• On-the-Job Training: Providing practical, hands-on guidance to employees on handling sensitive data securely and applying security protocols in their day-to-day tasks.

 • Role-Specific Training: Tailoring training programs to specific job roles, ensuring that employees receive training relevant to their responsibilities and data access privileges.

-• Security Awareness Programs: Conducting regular security awareness campaigns to keep employees informed about the latest security threats and best practices to mitigate risks.
+• Security Awareness Programs: Conduct regular security awareness campaigns to inform employees about the latest security threats and best practices to mitigate risks.

 Utilize technology and automation to enforce policies and monitor adherence more effectively.